-For a parcel to get a score of 5 in regard to development pressure, the parcel must include the majority of the factors listed.
+For a parcel to get a score of 5 in regards to development pressure, the parcel must include the majority of the factors listed.
 A parcel receiving a score of 4 or 5 means the parcel has a high chance of being developed due to these factors.
-A score of 3 means a parcel would have some factors, such as infrastructure, but lack others, such as steep slopes.
-The chances are 50/50 for future development, meaning it could be developed but certain aspects would make development difficult.
-A score of 2 means the parcel is very unlikely to be developed due to certain factors like steep slopes, location within the floodplain, and no infrastructure.
-A score of 1 means the parcel has little to no likelihood of being developed.
+A score of 3 for a parcel would have some factors such as infrastructure but lacked in other respects such as the slopes of the property were too steep.
+The chances are half and half for future development meaning it could be developed but there are aspects of the parcel making development difficult.
+A score of 2 means the parcel is very unlikely to be developed due to certain factors like steep slopes, parcel lying within the floodplain, and no infrastructure.
+A score of 1 means the parcel has little to no future of being developed.